jakartaee/platform-tck/README.md

 ## Installation

-### Install CTS bundle
+### Install Platform TCK bundle
-Complete the following procedure to install the Java EE 8 CTS on a system running the Solaris, Linux, or Windows operating system.
+Complete the following procedure to install the TCK on a system running the Solaris, Linux, or Windows operating system.

-1. Copy or download the CTS 8 software.
+1. Copy or download the Platform TCK software.

-2. Change to the directory in which you want to install the Java EE 8 CTS software and use the unzip command to extract the bundle:
+2. Change to the directory in which you want to install the TCK software and use the unzip command to extract the bundle:
     ```
     cd install_directory